Electromechanical Engineering Technology at Rochester Institute of Technology

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

-Take a look at the following statistics related to the make-up of the electromechanical engineering tech majors at Stark State College.
+Take a look at the following statistics related to the make-up of the electromechanical engineering tech majors at Rochester Institute of Technology.

-The following table and chart show the race/ethnicity for students who recently graduated from Stark State College with a associate's in electromechanical engineering tech.
+The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a bachelor's in electromechanical engineering tech.

 |Race/Ethnicity||Number of Students|